wikiknights/cs-materials/src/intro-to-c/arrays/arrays-intro.md

 +------------+------------+------------+------------+------------+
 ```

-It's empty and barren.
+It's empty* and barren.
 Let's put some grades into it!

+_*Technically, when we instantiate an array like this, our array isn't really empty.
+Instead,
+it's filled with garbage values.
+We will learn more about this later, but it is important
+to know, since accessing these array values when we have garbage values still in them may give unintended behavior._

 To access each cell in an array, we have to know what _index_ we want to access first.
 You may have noticed that on top of each cell, we have a number next to the array name (for instance, `grades[0]`).
 This represents the index of each cell in our grades array.